SeqWare/public-workflows/DEWrapperWorkflow/README.md

 - [ ] replace call to Ubuntu container with a call to the DKFZ container
 - [ ] uncomment and test upload of DKFZ data

+Tasks for phase 2

+- [ ] Integrate the q2seqware component into the workflow so it can grab an ini and parameterize itself when launching
+- [ ] Send tracking information (possibly a scrape of the working directory) back to a reporting queue for debugging and tracking of issues